felixding/JapMag/README.md

 In your app/controllers/application_controll.rb, add

      include JapMag

 For a new Rails app, delete app/views/layout/application.html.erb.

 Done!
 Now start your Rails app and you will see a JapMag-powered website!

-## Usage

-Documentation is on the way.
-Stay tuned!

 ## Contributing